Human Rights Campaign

 The Human Rights Campaign (HRC) is an American LGBTQ advocacy group.
 It is the largest LGBTQ political lobbying organization within the United States.
 Based in Washington, D.C., the organization focuses on protecting and expanding rights for LGBTQ individuals, including advocating for same-sex marriage, anti-discrimination and hate crimes legislation, and HIV/AIDS advocacy.
-The organization has a number of legislative initiatives as well as supporting resources for LGBTQ individuals.
+The organization has a number of legislative initiatives as well as programs for LGBTQ individuals.

 Structure

 HRC is an umbrella group of two separate non-profit organizations and a political action committee: the HRC Foundation, a 501(c)(3) organization that focuses on research, advocacy and education; the Human Rights Campaign, a 501(c)(4) organization that focuses on promoting lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights through lobbying Congress and state and local officials for support of pro-LGBTQ bills, and mobilizing grassroots action amongst its members; and the HRC Political Action Committee, a super PAC which supports and opposes political candidates.